tc2718/tc2718.github.io/_pages/research.md

 Research](https://pubsonline.informs.org/journal/opre); presented at [FORC 2023](https://responsiblecomputing.org/forc-2023/), [INFORMS 2023](https://meetings.informs.org/wordpress/phoenix2023/)
 <details>
   <summary>Summary</summary>
-When a model performs poorly out of distribution, how do we understand why performance became worse?
-We attribute change in model performance across distributions to X shifts and Y\|X shifts.
+When your model performs worse out of distribution, should you use a domain adaptation method, or do you need to collect more data?
+If the latter, from where should you collect more data?

+We propose a new diagnostic using causal inference methods to attribute changes in performance to X shifts and Y|X shifts.
+We demonstrate its utility in settings with tabular and image data.
 </details>